bosco-ferrao/java-8-shop-example/Readme.md

 Navigate to project root directory and use the following tasks

-### to build: ./gradlew build will build the project jar
+### to build: gradle build will build the project jar
-### to test: ./gradlew test compiles the project and run the tests
+### to test: gradle test compiles the project and run the tests